Earning College Credits for High School Coursework Completed at TCHS Pickering

 please e-mail Jane Fraschilla, post-secondary coordinator, or call 610-247-2485.

-SOAR Programs are accepted at higher education institutionsWHAT IS SOAR?Students Occupationally and Academically Ready (SOAR) Programs of Study are career and technical education programs approved by the Pennsylvania Department of Education (PDE).
+Click here to see how SOAR programs are accepted at higher education institutionsWHAT IS SOAR?Students Occupationally and Academically Ready (SOAR) Programs of Study are career and technical education programs approved by the Pennsylvania Department of Education (PDE).
 SOAR Programs of Study are considered by Pennsylvania Department of Labor and Industry to be High Priority Occupations, which means that they are in high demand because they require a high skill level.
 As a result, graduates of these programs are likely to earn higher than average wages.

 What’s more, high school students enrolled in SOAR programs can earn free college credits as a result of partnerships between secondary schools (high schools) and post-secondary institutions (colleges, universities, etc.).
 In fact, many of these post-secondary institutions offer nine free credits, and at least one offers 21 free credits - that’s more than a free semester of college courses!
 In short, SOAR programs lead students who qualify into a career pathways that aligns their high school courses with post-secondary programs for completion of a college degree or certificate.SOAR is the Pennsylvania Department of Education's official statewide college track pathway for Career and Technical Education (CTE) students completing approved Programs of Study.